Abhijith126/FileRenamer/README.md

 ### Issues and Feature Requests

 Templates are provided to create tickets for both Issues and Feature requests.
 Please note that this is not my full-time work and expect a delay in response.

+You can view existing issues and requests [here](https://github.com/Darkness126/FileRenamer/issues)

 ### Exception Logic